murphy031/chase-offers-with-log-in/README.md

 ## Running the script

 ### Things to know
-   - When script is first there might be a verify device window pop up.
+   - When the script is first run you might have a verify device window pop up.
 The script will sleep for 3 minutes (adjust as needed).
 You will be prompted to verify device via text message code.
-Once you enter the code manually you can wait on the scirpt to finish, or you can kill the script.
+Once you enter the code manually you can wait on the script to finish, or you can kill the script.
 You will then rerun the script.

 ### 1. Navigate to the Project Directory